Head Of UN Chemical Weapons Watchdog Meets Syrian Leader - UrduPoint

 With new authorities now in power, the OPCW visit has raised hope Syria will be conclusively rid of such weapons after years of delays and obstructions to the body's work.

+"This visit marks a reset.
+After eleven years of obstruction by the previous authorities, the Syrian caretaker authorities have a chance to turn the page," OPCW chief Fernando Arias said.

-The Syrian presidency said interim leader Ahmed al-Sharaa and Foreign Minister Asaad al-Shaibani had "received a delegation from the Organisation for the Prohibition of Chemical Weapons" led by Fernando Arias, the body's chief.
+The Syrian presidency said interim leader Ahmed al-Sharaa and Foreign Minister Asaad al-Shaibani had received a delegation from the Organisation for the Prohibition of Chemical Weapons led by Arias.

 The presidency also shared pictures of Sharaa and Shaibani shaking hands with Arias.